Account Management

 Accessing Accounts

-Navigate to Investigate > Accounts to view your account list.
+Navigate to Analyze > Accounts to view your account list.

 Account List View